Developing Organic Cropping Systems for Grain Production in Texas

 • Soil Management: nutrient mineralization, organic matter, soil quality/health

-• Conduct research and on-farm demonstrations in a partnership between scientists and stakeholders for greater understanding of the influence of cover cropping in no-till organic systems on soil fertility, weed dynamics, water yield relations and soil health.
+1. Conduct research and onfarm demonstrations in a partnership between scientists and stakeholders for greater understanding of the influence of cover cropping in no-till systems on weed dynamics, soil-water relations and crop yield for organic grain cropping systems (corn and soybean).

-• Develop best management practices that optimize both agricultural profitability and ecosystem services in transitioning cropping systems (corn and soybeans).
+2. Develop best management practices that optimize both agricultural profitability and ecosystem services in organic cropping systems (corn and soybean).

-• Develop an educational and outreach program for efficient transfer of project results to the various stakeholders and organize training efforts on the certification process, farm plan development, environmental benefits, and best management strategies while transitioning to organic production.
+3. Develop an educational and outreach program for efficient transfer of project results to the various stakeholders and organize training efforts on organic certification process, farm plan development, environmental benefits, and best management strategies for cover crops and tillage practices while transitioning to organic

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.